Cobb's Legion: Troup Artillery

 The artillery battery was known as the Troup Artillery (named for former governor George M. Troup).
 It was from Athens, Georgia.
-It was commanded by Capt Henry Hull Carlton After the Legion was reorganized, the Troup Artillery was assigned to the Artillery Battalion of Longstreet's Corps.
+It was commanded by Captain Henry Hull Carlton after the Legion was reorganized, the Troup Artillery was assigned to the Artillery Battalion of Longstreet's Corps.
 The Troup Artillery disbanded April 9, 1865.

 Battles

 The battles it took part in were: